A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: A Dual Active-Set Algorithm

-proving the lemma. \end{IEEEproof} Hence, we can efficiently find a nontrivial null vector of $M_k M_k^T$ by solving an $i$ dimensional upper unit triangular system of linear equations by backward substitution.
+proving the lemma. \end{IEEEproof} Hence, we can find a nontrivial null vector of $M_k M_k^T$ by solving an $i$th dimensional upper unit triangular system of linear equations by backward substitution.
+In most cases, $i=|\mathcal{W}_k|$ since $M_k M_k^T$ only becomes singular after an addition of an element to $\mathcal{W}_k$, which in turn implies that the zero element in $D$ will be the last diagonal element (if the updates described below are used).

-In most cases, $i=|\mathcal{W}_k|$ since $M_k M_k^T$ only becomes singular after an addition to $\mathcal{W}_k$, which implies that the zero in $D$ will be the last diagonal element (if the updates described below are used).
+How null vectors of $M_k M_k^T$ can be used to detect primal infeasibility is discussed in Section \ref{ssec:infeas}.